sqlparser/gspHome/gsp-demo-get-table-column.md

 If you want to know when a value of the column is updated, how many other table and columns will be affected.
 Or, If you want to know the value of a source column was calculated from which target columns,

 then this tool won't help.
-The good news is that we do provide another tool: **Dlineage** which do all the above thing for you.
+The good news is that we do provide another tool: Dlineage [^dlineage] which do all the above thing for you.

 ### Further works